 CJ joined The Nevada Independent because he was excited about the opportunity to get in on the ground floor and again help create something new.

-CJ is married and has two children, Emilia and Nathan.
+CJ is married and has three children, Emilia, Nathan, and Cameron.
 He grew up near Pensacola, FL and obtained a B.S. degree in math from University of Florida in 2009.
 He enjoys scuba diving, hiking with his three dogs, and playing poker.

 Luz Gray writes and edits Spanish-language stories for The Nevada Independent, as well as producing video and audio content in Spanish.
 She was the host and producer for “Contacto con Luz,” a weekly community affairs show on Univision Radio Las Vegas, from 2005 through 2016.
 Her show featured community leaders, politicians, nonprofit executives, and others providing a valuable connection between them and the Las Vegas Hispanic community.